-With all eyes on Japan for the Tokyo Summer Olympic Games, there’s no better time to brush up on the ‘Land of the Rising Sun’.
+Dreaming about a trip to Japan in the near future?
+We are too!
 The ancient history, the beautiful culture, the warm and inviting people… oh, and the cuisine!
 Our stomachs are rumbling just thinking about it.

 However, there’s more to see, touch, taste and experience in Japan than many of us realise.
 Tokyo, Kyoto and Osaka are all household names, but they barely scratch the surface of what the nation responsible for sushi, samurais and Pokémon (gotta catch em all!) has to offer.

-If you’re planning a visit to Japan (hopefully) in the not too distant future, here are some of the essential places big and small worth adding to your itinerary.
+With that in mind, here are some of the essential places big and small worth adding to your itinerary.

 A sprawling, modern metropolis home to almost 14 million people, Tokyo is the first port of call for most visitors.
 And what a spectacular port it is too!
 It’s a place where the ancient and modern collide, where glittering skyscrapers tower over traditional cottages, and Shinto temples are sandwiched between multi-storey shopping malls.
 Some of our favourite areas to visit are the shiny Shibuya electronics shopping district, the hole-in-the-wall bars of Shinjuku, lush Yoyogi Park and the fashion mecca of Harajuku, serene Sensoji temple in Asakusa, and the quirky Odaiba district – home to a replica of the Statue of Liberty and a “life size” Gundam robot!